 Thankfully, there is a very easy way to do that.
 You do not need to have any special technical knowledge to be able to remove unused CSS and JS from your WordPress site.

 This is because of an amazing plugin known as Asset CleanUp: Page Speed Booster.
 With this plugin removing unused CSS is as easy as clicking a few buttons.
+Alternatively, if you do not mind spending a few bucks a year, with WP Rocket, there is a removed unused CSS button, just activate it and the plugin will remove all unused CSS automatically.

 What is unused CSS?